pu2clr/SI4735/examples/SI47XX_02_for_Mirko_Pavleski_radio/MIRKO_V3_LCD20x4/README.md

    * When the desired band is shown on display, you  can press the button once again or wait for about 2 seconds.
    * You will notice the control will go back to the VFO.

-2. STEP, MODE, SEEK UP, SEEK DOWN, AGC/Attenuation, bandwitdth, FM/RDS, Soft Mute and VOLUME
+2. STEP, MODE, SEEK UP, SEEK DOWN, AGC/Attenuation, bandwidth, FM/RDS, Soft Mute and VOLUME

      * Press the encoder push button twice (within 1/2 second).
      * After that, the display will show you the Menu text.
-Rotate the encoder clockwise or counterclockwise to select the option (STEP, MODE, AGC/Attenuation, bandwitdth, VOLUME, etc).
+Rotate the encoder clockwise or counterclockwise to select the option (STEP, MODE, AGC/Attenuation, bandwidth, VOLUME, etc).
      * After that, select the option you want to setup by pressing the encoder push button once again.
      * After that, rotate the encoder clockwise or counterclockwise to select the parameter.
      * Finally, you can press the button once again or wait for about 2 seconds.